victor-kayan/ecoleta/README.md

 > :bulb: It is worth mentioning that both web and mobile apps need the backend server running to work properly.
 Keeping that in mind, let's go ahead...

 ### :eyes: Prerequisites
 First thing first, you are going to need to have installed in your machine [Git](https://git-scm.com/) and [Node.js](https://nodejs.org).
-Optionally, if you wish to edit the code, we recommend [Visual Studio Code](https://code.visualstudio.com/).
+Optionally, if you wish to edit the code, I would recommend [Visual Studio Code](https://code.visualstudio.com/).

 With the prerequisites installed, the next step is to clone the project.
 ```bash